Parenting - The Ground Rules

 3: Give Them Space

 Don’t try to be too strict.
 Remember that it’s okay for kids to explore and do things that might be a bit silly, but aren’t putting them in danger, or affecting other people.
 They need to learn how to learn.
 For example(s), you might see them reach for a cactus at the garden center… it’s not going to cause serious damage, but they might cry a bit… but you can bet bottom dollar that they will know how cactuses work for the rest of their life.
-They might try carrying their cereal in a cermic bowl, dropping and breaking it… but they’ll know next time that they need to use both hands and walk more slowly.
-I guess my point here is that this entire blog post is about establishing a means of allowing your kids to learn things safely, and avoid serious harm to themselves or others; whether it be right now, or in 15 years time when they FAFO on a playground with a bigger kid.
+I guess my point here is that this entire blog post is about establishing a means by which you allow your kids to learn things safely, and avoid serious harm to themselves or others; whether it be right now, or in 15 years time when they FAFO with a bigger kid.

 4: Meltdowns

-If the kid has a meltdown, there’s no amount of talking to them that will settle them down.
-If they are in a shop, just pick them up, put them in the trolley and go about your day.
+If your kid has a meltdown, there’ll be no amount of talking at them that will settle them down.
+If they are in a shop, just pick them up, put them in the trolley and go about your day ignoring their screeching.
 If you are home, just set them down on the sofa and leave them to it.
-Let them figure out how to rein in their emotions on their own whilst teaching them that they don’t get the things they want if they just go mental.
+Letting them figure out how to rein in their emotions on their own whilst teaching them that they don’t get the things they want if they just go mental.
+If the meltdown involves them trying to hurt someone, just physically restrain them until they stop.
+Don’t talk to them, just let them figure it out.

 The Rules: